slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 > imperishable inheritance of every soul, which voluntarily submits to
 > the Law of Christ: Resist not evil.

-I do not wish here to convince others of this doctrine of which I am myself so convinced.
-But I should wish briefly to continue considering the teachings of Jesus, insofar as his ethical doctrine derives principles for social action.
-For example, why not recall the eschatological passage from *Matthew* 25:35-40, where Jesus speaks of his return:
+I do not wish here to convince others of this doctrine, however convinced of it I have become myself.
+As most teachings of Jesus, it is as *radical* as it is forgotten.

+I believe the ethical doctrine of Jesus Christ, as exposed in the New Testament and not through institutional dogma, is not only in perfect accordance with a pacifist form of anarchism, but leads to it as a necessary consequence.
+It calls for the cultivation of individual virtue just as much as for non-violent social action.
+It implies the rejection of all forms of authority and power, the voluntary pursuit of austerity, the forgiveness of all offenses, and the siding with those who are oppressed.
+There is no shortage of passages in the New Testament which support this thesis.
+Why not, for instance, recall the eschatological teaching from *Matthew* 25:35-40, where Jesus speaks of his
+return:

 > Then shall the King say unto them on his right hand, Come, ye blessed
 > of my Father, inherit the kingdom prepared for you from the foundation